 The province is allowing municipalities to make a one-time decision to opt-out of permitting physical cannabis retail stores within their boundaries by January 22, 2019.
 Municipalities that choose to opt-out can opt back in at any time – but that decision is final.

-December 17, 2018 — Council will receive a staff report (item #3) highlighting some of the cannabis licensing regulations and information regarding retail cannabis stores.
-Staff are recommending Council vote on January 14, 2019 whether to opt-in or opt-out of allowing retail cannabis stores in Oakville.
+On December 17, 2018 Council received a staff report (item #3) highlighting some of the cannabis licensing regulations and information regarding retail cannabis stores.
+For more information review the news release.

 Production facilities, both medical and recreational cannabis, will be regulated by the Federal government.
 A Federal licence will be required for: